gqy117/EmployeeIncome/README.md

 1. About Visual Studio

-This solution is built via VS2013 Update 5, I am not sure if you want to run/debug all the test cases.
-Personally, I use [Resharper], so that I can run the test cases easily.
-If you don't have [Resharper] and you still want to run the test cases, maybe you need to install some plugin for NUnit.
+This solution is built via **VS2013** Update 5, I am not sure if you want to run/debug all the test cases.
+Personally, I use [**Resharper**], so that I can run the test cases easily.
+If you don't have [Resharper] and you still want to run the test cases, maybe you need to install some plugin for **NUnit**.

 2. Solution Architecture

-This is a c# console application.
+This is a **c# console** application.
 For demo propose, I didn't build a web application.

 It contains the following folders/projects:

-(1) Demo
+(1) **Demo**

 This folder is for demo.
-Run "EmployeeIncome.exe" to see the result if you don't install Visual Studio.
+Run "**EMPLOYEEINCOME.EXE**" to see the result if you don't install Visual Studio.

 (2) EmployeeIncome

-The console application project, I added [CsvHelper] library, since I want to use CSV as input and output format, but it's not necessary.
+The console application project, I added [**CsvHelper**] library, since I want to use **CSV** as input and output format, but it's not necessary.
 That's why I didn't add test cases for this project, because the bussiness logic should not be here.

 (3) EmployeeIncome.Service